 COVID-19 Updates: We are keeping our staff, clients and their family members safe and healthy.
 Our law firm is 100% operational, available in-person and 24/7 assistance by email and phone.
 Read More

 Posted on August 03rd, 2020

-From the 1950s through the 1980s, people living at Camp Lejeune, have been exposed to health-hazardous contaminants resulted from the disposal of toxic and hazardous materials and wastes.
+Between the 1950s-1980s, people living at Camp Lejeune, have been exposed to health-hazardous contaminants resulted from the disposal of toxic materials and wastes.
 Scientific and medical evidence has shown an association between exposure to these contaminants during military service and the development of bladder cancer later on.